Out with the Bath Water

 Let's read 2nd Samuel, where her story takes place in Chapter 11.

-King David should have been with his army at war, but he for some reason decided to stay at the palace while his men were at battle.
-While he was walking on his rooftop he looks down to see a "very beautiful" woman bathing.
-He sent someone to get information about her and the man returns with three very important details.
+King David should have been with his army at war, but for some reason he decided to stay at the palace while his men were at battle.
+One day while he was walking on his rooftop, he looks down to see a "very beautiful" woman bathing.
+He sent someone to get information about her and that man returned with three very important details.

 Her name - Bathsheba